Retailers rejoice at better than expected haul of quick cash

 Gains posted over last year

 Analysts were predicting a gain in retail sales of 3 to 4 percent in November 2010 over November of 2009, but were closer to 6 percent.
-That means more instant cash is going into the economy, and also reveals that consumers are feeling more confident this year.
+That means more fast cash is going into the economy, and also reveals that consumers are feeling more confident this year.
 Luxury retail stores Neiman Marcus and Saks posted sales gains over 5 percent more in November 2010 than in 2009, and Abercrombie and Fitch posted a 22 percent gain in November 2010 over November 2009.
 These brands experienced declining sales in 2009, but have begun rebounding.
 This is impressive, since some items in those stores would send the average person running for payday loans to cover the bill.

 This does not exactly mean that gray skies are clearing up and happy days are here again, but it means that recovery is certainly on track.
 The American economy is a consumer economy, and that is where some very positive signs are coming from.